decentraland/documentation/content/creator/sdk7/blockchain/scene-blockchain-operations.md

 {{< hint info >}}
 **💡 Tip**: Change the position parameter to the coordinates of your scene, to load directly into your scene..
 {{< /hint >}}

+When running a preview on the web client, of a scene that uses one of the ethereum libraries, you must open the preview in a separate browser window, have Metamask open in your browser, and manually include the string `&ENABLE_WEB3`.

 Any transactions that you accept while viewing the scene in this mode will only occur in the test network and not affect the MANA balance in your real wallet.